Best WooCommerce paywall plugin

 1. WooCommerce Product Options

-Benefits of using the WooCommerce Product Options plugin:
+WooCommerce Product Options cropped

 • Display upsells: You can display upsell offers directly on your online store with product options.
 Following our example, customers will be more likely to pay a bit extra for a personalized cake than a regular one.